jbiatek/BSGRulebook/rulebook.md

   <li>Add cards from the Destiny deck<span class="pegasus"> (followed by Dee’s “Fast Learner” cards if any)</span></li>
   <li>Starting to the left of the current player and proceeding clockwise, each player plays cards face down into the Skill check.
 The current player goes last.
     <ul>
-      <li>Unless otherwise specified, a player may play any number of Skill cards into the check, including zero.</li>
+      <li>Unless otherwise specified, a player may play any number of Skill cards into the check, including zero.
+The number of cards that a player is adding is considered public information.</li>
     </ul>
   </li>
   <li>Shuffle the Skill check cards</li>